franky1964/robotframework-liveresults/README.md

  - Step 2: Execute test case/suites using LiveResults Listener
    > - `robot --listener LiveResults Tests`

- - Step 3 options to be used:
+ - Step 3: Options to be used
    > - Change the default value to open the browser:             robot --listener LiveResults:True
    > - Activate option to capture videos of test execution:      robot --listener LiveResults:False:True
    > - Change the timer value for autorefresh in HTML page:      robot --listener LiveResults:False:False:60